· 1 min read

 }

-in any stack traces, helping to prevent accidental exposure of sensitive information.
+}If an exception occurs in this method, PHP will replace the $newPassword value with Object(SensitiveParameterValue) in any stack traces, helping to prevent accidental exposure of sensitive information.

 This can be particularly useful when working with sensitive data like financial transactions, personal information, and passwords in your Laravel ORM models.